MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 Place a label either on the rear outer cover, or the outer arms closer to the front so they don’t go into the rear outer cover.
 See [about HoloLens 2](hololens2-hardware.md) to see the names of hardware parts.
 By having a labeled device, users can quickly pick up a device they've used before.
 It can also help recognize other things such as a device that's known not to be working, or which ones were just used and still need charging.

 The key take away from this chart, is if you can use a device you’ve used before then you can sign in and use the app in less than a minute.
 If you have to go through setup, then it takes a few more minutes.
-We highly suggest you [physically label your devices](#physically-label-your-devices).

 ### Set up all devices in advance